rclone/rclone/MANUAL.md

   * directory structure visible
   * identical files names will have identical uploaded names

-Cloud storage systems have various limits on file name length and total path length which you are more likely to hit using "Standard" file name encryption.
-If you keep your file names to below 156 characters in length then you should be OK on all providers.
+Cloud storage systems have limits on file name length and total path length which rclone is more likely to breach using "Standard" file name encryption.
+Where file names are less thn 156 characters in length issues should not be encountered, irrespective of cloud storage provider.

-There may be an even more secure file name encryption mode in the future which will address the long file name problem.
+An alternative, future rclone file name encryption mode may tolerate backend provider path length limits.

 ### Directory name encryption ###
 Crypt offers the option of encrypting dir names or leaving them intact.